MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 {: .bash}

 This command sends all of the new commits in your local repository to the GitHub repository.
-Now if you refresh the GitHub webpage you should be able to see that 'MODULE.py' has been added to the repository.
+Now if you refresh the GitHub webpage you should be able to see all of the new files you added to the repository.

 ## Working With Multiple Repositories